Best Nikon Z lenses

 Other lenses

-Nikon offers other standard lenses in its Z range, like the 24-50mm f/4-6.3 offered in kit or sold separately for less than 500€.
-At this price, you might as well get the body in kit with the 24-70mm f/4, because it’s not the kind of lens that’s relevant when you buy a full frame camera.
+Nikon offers other standard lenses in its Z range, such as the 24-50mm f/4-6.3 offered in kit or sold separately for less than 500€.
+At this price, you might as well buy the body as a kit with the 24-70mm f/4, because it’s not the kind of lens that’s relevant when you buy a full-frame camera.
 Nikon also offers a 24-200mm f/4-6.3 VR, a versatile zoom for travel, but at 1000€, I think there are more relevant lenses for this format.
 Or, if you’re going to use lenses like this, you might as well get a camera with a smaller sensor.
-At the end of 2021, Nikon also announced a 28-75mm f/2.8 that would be a “copy” of the Tamron available in Sony E-mount.
+At the end of 2021, Nikon also announced a 28-75mm f/2.8 that appears closely related to the Tamron version available for Sony E-mount.
 At 1050€, this is a more coherent lens in this format, especially since the lens is very light.
 Let’s wait and see how it performs.

-Regarding prime lenses, Nikon also offers a light and compact 40mm f/2 for 280€, an excellent choice for street photography for example.
+As for prime lenses, Nikon also offers a light and compact 40mm f/2 for 280€, an excellent choice for street photography for example.
 There is also a 50mm f/2.8 macro with the same qualities as the 40mm, and a very good image quality, for 600€.
-This one will be more interesting than the 40mm if you have a real “macro use”.
-In order to show that the Z-mount allows making new lenses (even if we can doubt it a little), Nikon has released an extremely big, heavy and expensive (9000€) 58mm f/0.95 S Noct, which offers an outstanding optical quality but no autofocus.
+This one will be more interesting than the 40mm if you have a real macro use case.
+To showcase what the Z mount can make possible (even if we can doubt it a little), Nikon has released an extremely big, heavy and expensive (9000€) 58mm f/0.95 S Noct, which offers an outstanding optical quality but no autofocus.
 If you want to take pictures with a beautiful bokeh, outstanding blurs and you have almost 10000€ to spend, don’t hesitate, haha!

 Best Nikon Z telephoto lenses

-You will find below the telephoto lenses available for the moment for this Z-mount.
+You will find below the telephoto lenses currently available for this Z mount.
 I’m talking about the focal lengths above 85mm.
 Here is a summary of the main characteristics of these lenses.
 Also, I go into more detail about the best Nikon Z telephoto lenses on this page.

 - Excellent construction